uwplse/pumpkin-pi/README.md

 `Find ornament` supports two options.
 By default, these options are disabled.
 Together, setting these two options tells `Find ornament` to prove that its outputs are correct.
+(Also as an artifact of time constraints, the options use the old name, DEVOID.)

 ```
 Set DEVOID search prove coherence.